SenseNet/sncom-resources/_docs/tutorials/how-to-create-a-custom-scenario.md

 category: Tutorials
 version: v6.1.2
 tags: [action, application, scenario, smart application model, sn6, backend]
+description: This article describes the way for developers to create a custom scenario that uses a different algorithm for collecting actions.
 ---

 # How to create a custom Scenario